 A Closer Look at Pumpkin’s Vitamins

 Dr. Sarah Cohraine, PhM, explains that vitamin K is broken down into two categories: K1 and K2.
 Vitamin K1 helps to improve the liver and blood, while vitamin K2 is excellent for heart and bone-related diseases.
-Both are fat-soluble and can be found naturally in a variety of foods, such as cabbage, spinach, etc.
+Also, both are fat-soluble and can be found naturally in a variety of foods, such as cabbage, spinach, etc.

 How to Feed Pumpkin to a Dog

-- Pumpkin with added spices
+- Added spices

-- added flavor
+- Artificial flavor

 - Pumpkin pie filling

-Safe and Recommended Pumpkin Products
+Safe and Recommended Pumpkin Dog Products

 Fruitables Pumpkin Dog Treats

-- Crunch variety pack of 6.
+Variety Pack of 6.
 Contains a 7oz bag of each flavor, including pumpkin apple, pumpkin banana, pumpkin blueberry, pumpkin cranberry, apple bacon, and sweet potato pecan.

-- Crunch vegetarian pack of 10.
+Variety Pack of 10.
 Contains two 7oz bags of each flavor, including pumpkin apple, pumpkin banana, pumpkin blueberry, pumpkin cranberry, and sweet potato pecan.

-- Crunch variety pack of 12.
+Variety Pack of 12.
 Contains two 7oz bags of each flavor, including pumpkin apple, pumpkin banana, pumpkin blueberry, pumpkin cranberry, apple bacon, and sweet potato pecan.